ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/00-introduction.md

 # Ordered sequences

 ::: TODO
+- Prio 2: update the text, include all ADTs (e.g. prio. queues too)
+- general chapter todos:
     - API and use cases for stacks, queues
     - Briefly introduce deques
     - Mention prio.queues as extension of queues – point forward to the prio.queue chapter
 :::

 If your program needs to store a few things -- numbers, payroll